-As the world’s population increases and the diets of the developing world continue to improve, demand for meat and crops means food production could need to increase by up to 70% by 2050.
+As the world's population increases and the diets of the developing world continue to improve, demand for meat and crops viz a viz food production need to increase by up to 70% by 2050.
 Fertilizers will undoubtedly play a major role in this production uplift.

 Fertilisers, undoubtedly are at the forefront of modern day agricultural revolutions.
 They are also key to securing the food need of a country as no country in modern times have been able to increase agricultural productivity without expanding the use of chemical industry.

 The emergence of Indorama Eleme Petrochemicals Limited (IEPL), Port Harcourt through the nation’s privatisation programme in 2006 and the commissioning of its world-class fertilizer plant in 2016 have fueled tremendous socio-economic activities in Nigeria, especially in the industrial and agricultural sectors.
 Indorama’s fertilizer plant in Port Harcourt with capacity for 1.5 million metric tons of granular Urea is the world’s largest single-line Urea facility.

 Right from August 2006, IEPL has been supplying highly needed petrochemicals – polyethylene, polypropylene and PET (also called polymer resins), of different grades and variants to over 450 Nigerian companies spread all over the country.

 These companies use Indorama resins to manufacture items such as water tanks; automobile dashboards, bumpers and fenders; helmets, waste disposal bins, carpets, artificial hairs, containers for healthcare products, bottles for water and beverages, plastic chairs and tables, sacks, shopping bags, industrial pipes, bread wrappers and other packaging products used in the beverage, bottling, pharmaceuticals, paints, textiles and allied industries.